open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 ![Design](./VivadoTutorial/Pictures/run_03.png)

 You can now dial in values using the *Switches* and write them into the FIFO by pressing *Button 0* (on the very right).
-After that they can be read from the FIFO and displayed one by one by pressing *Button 1*.
+After that they can be read from the FIFO and displayed one by one by pressing *Button 1* (second from the right).

 ## Step 5: Discussion of the VHDL Source Code